-You don’t need a lot of equipment or supplies to make your own sunny scent—just some flowers from your garden (or the grocery store, if that's more your speed) and a few essential oils.
-Plus, since Mother’s Day will be here before you know it, this will make an awesome gift for your mom!
-So break out that pretty spray bottle you’ve been saving, and let’s bottle some blooms.
+You don’t need a lot of equipment or supplies to make your own sunny scent—just some flowers from your garden (or the grocery store, if that's more your speed), unscented alcohol, and a few essential oils.

 Making your own perfume from scratch might sound complicated, but it's actually a lot simpler than you think.
 Most perfumes are nothing more than a mixture of fragrance (I prefer essential oils for a soft, natural scent), water, and alcohol.
 Simply mix them all together and spritz!

-But to make homemade essential oil perfume really come alive, you can add fresh flowers cut straight from the garden.
+To make homemade essential oil perfume really come alive, you can add fresh flowers cut straight from the garden.
 Not only does it add depth and a sense of earthiness to your perfume, but it's free and fun—always a plus, right?

 If you're not the gardening type, feel free to pick up some fresh flowers from the grocery store.
 Look for organic blooms if you can find them since this perfume is going to be spritzed directly onto the skin.
 A local nursery, health food store, or farmers market is a great place to start.
 That way, you won't end up with chemicals and pesticides in your perfume.